brandenvs/video-processing-pipeline/README.md

 ### TODO

-- [] Draw Flow diagram that represent memory allocation accross the pipeline.
+- [ ] Draw a Flow diagram that represents memory allocation across the pipeline.